Harshal39/Podcast-Platform/README.md

    ### Note:- React Icons are used in making custom audio player.
    To install react icons :- ```npm i react-icons```\
    More information :- ```https://www.npmjs.com/package/react-icons```

+## Profile Page
+Made an interactive profile page displaying information of the user.

+### Hosting the App in Netlify